cockroachlabs-field/store-demo/terraform/README.md

 # Store Demo - Terraform

-Terraform is used here to provision a 9 node CockcroachDB cluster across 3 geographically disperse US regions and 2 cloud providers.
+Terraform is used here to provision a 9 node CockcroachDB cluster across 3 geographically disperse US Data Centers and 2 cloud providers.
 The intent is to demonstrate survivability across, Data Centers, Cloud Providers and the Continental U.S. [power transmission grid](https://en.wikipedia.org/wiki/Continental_U.S._power_transmission_grid).
-* Google `us-east1` in Virgina, Eastern Interconnection
+* Data Center 1 - Google's `us-east1` region in Virgina on the Eastern Interconnection grid
-* Microsoft `southcentralus` in Texas, Texas Interconnection
+* Data Center 2 - Microsoft's `southcentralus` region in Texas on the Texas Interconnection grid
-* Google `us-west2` in California, Western Interconnection
+* Data Center 3 - Google's `us-west2` region in southern California on the Western Interconnection grid

 ## Prerequisites
 All of my development was done on a Mac running macOS Mohave.
 Your mileage may vary on other platforms.
 You will need to download and install the following.
 For Google and Azure you will need an account and credentials.